-In May 2016, EirGen, our wholly-owned subsidiary, partnered with VFMCRP through a Development and License Agreement for the development and marketing of Rayaldee in Europe, Canada, Mexico, Australia, South Korea and certain other international markets.
-The license to VFMCRP potentially covers all therapeutic and prophylactic uses of the product in human patients, provided that initially the license is for the use of the product for the treatment or prevention of secondary hyperparathyroidism related to patients with stage 3 or 4 chronic kidney disease and vitamin D insufficiency/deficiency ("Initial Indication").
-We received a non-refundable and non-creditable upfront payment of \$50 million and are eligible to receive up to an additional \$232 million upon the achievement of certain regulatory and sales-based milestones.
-In addition, we are eligible to receive tiered, double digit royalty payments or a minimum royalty, whichever is greater, upon commencement of sales of the product.
+In May 2016, EirGen, our wholly-owned subsidiary, partnered with VFMCRP through a Development and License Agreement for the development and commercialization of Rayaldee in Europe, Canada, Mexico, Australia, South Korea and certain other international markets.
+The license to VFMCRP potentially covers all therapeutic and prophylactic uses of the product in human patients, provided that initially the license is for the use of the product for the treatment or prevention of SHPT related to patients with stage 3 or 4 chronic kidney disease and vitamin D insufficiency/deficiency ("VFMCRP Initial Indication").
+We received a non-refundable and non-creditable upfront payment of \$50 million and are eligible to receive up to an additional \$232 million upon the achievement of certain regulatory and salesbased milestones.
+In addition, we are eligible to receive tiered royalties on sales of the product at percentage rates that range from the midteens to the mid-twenties or a minimum royalty, whichever is greater, upon commencement of sales of the product.

 As part of the arrangement, the companies will share responsibility for the conduct of trials specified within an agreed-upon development plan, with each company leading certain activities within the plan.
 For the initial development plan, the companies have agreed to certain cost sharing arrangements.
-VFMCRP will be responsible for all other development costs that VFMCRP considers necessary to develop the product for the Initial Indication in the Territory except as otherwise provided in the VFMCRP Agreement.
+VFMCRP will be responsible for all other development costs that VFMCRP considers necessary to develop the product for the VFMCRP Initial Indication in the VFMCRP Territory except as otherwise provided in the VFMCRP Agreement.
 EirGen also granted to VFMCRP an option to acquire an exclusive license to use, import, offer for sale, sell, distribute and commercialize the product in the United States for treatment of SHPT in dialysis patients with stage 5 CKD and vitamin D insufficiency (the "Dialysis Indication").
 Upon exercise of the Option, VFMCRP will reimburse EirGen for all of the development costs incurred by EirGen with respect to the product for the Dialysis Indication in the United States.
-VFMCRP would also pay EirGen up to an additional aggregate amount of \$555 million upon the achievement of certain milestones and would be obligated to pay double digit royalties on VFMCRP's sales in the United States for the Dialysis Indication.
+VFMCRP would also pay EirGen up to an additional aggregate amount of \$555 million upon the achievement of certain milestones and would be obligated to pay royalties on sales of the product at percentage rates that range from the mid-teens to the mid-twenties.